 BOCNY generally parks excess cash in its Federal Reserve Bank account.
 The balances have been volatile given the nature of its liability portfolio.

-The below chart illustrates the volatilities of the Federal Reserve Bank balance of BOC U.S. Branches from 2010 to 2016.
+Federal Reserve Bank balance of BOC U.S. Branches is very volatile from 2010 to 2018.
 The lowest balance was $0.8 b in July 2010 and the highest balance was $79 b in September 2015.
 Thus, it is critical for FMD to closely and frequently monitor the buffer balance to ensure proper control is in place.

-Figure VIII.A - 1: Federal Reserve Balance (Buffer) January 2010 – March 2016